 You are using an IDE with Android SDK tools

 Make sure that you set Genymotion Desktop to use the same SDK tools as your IDE.
 Please refer to Genymotion Desktop user guide.

-If Genymotion Desktop is too slow on your computer, try a virtual device with a lower Android version and 320-XHDPI density.
-See What are Genymotion Desktop requirements? for more details.
+Virtual device Android version and display density have a huge impact on performance: if Genymotion Desktop is too slow on your computer, you may try creating a device with a lower Android version and 320-XHDPI density.